IgnacioBiglieri/ignaciobiglieri/README.md

 I'm from Buenos Aires, Argentina.
 I'm a web developer, and I love learning and applying new technologies in my projects.
 I'm always looking to improve and find creative solutions to problems.

-🔭 I'm currently studying to become a Programming Analyst, using:
+🔭 I'm studying at university to become a Programming Analyst, using:

 <div align="left">
     <img src="https://skillicons.dev/icons?i=cs" height="40" alt="csharp logo" />